ergebnis/front-matter/README.md

 :exclamation: The `YamlParser` will throw an [`Ergebnis\FrontMatter\Exception\InvalidFrontMatter`](src/Exception/InvalidFrontMatter.php) exception when

-- the front matter cannot be parsed because it is invalid YAML
+- the front matter is invalid YAML
 - the front matter data does not describe an associative array

-:bulb: When the value does not contain front matter or contains valid YAML front matter, the `YamlParser` returns an [`Ergebnis\FrontMatter\Parsed`](src/Parsed.php) value object.
-This object composes the parsed front matter and the content after the front matter.
+:bulb: The `YamlParser` returns an [`Ergebnis\FrontMatter\Parsed`](src/Parsed.php) value object on success, regardless of whether the value has front matter or not.

 ## Changelog